 Stay active, healthy, fit, and adventurous

-Dogs need exercise just like human beings, and walking a dog is actually a form of one.
-If you want to take this exercise to a whole new level, run with them!
-Also, after some time, you begin to realize that walking the same route every gets pretty boring after a while.
+Dogs need exercise just like human beings, and walking a dog is a form of one; if you want to take this exercise to a whole new level, run with them!
+After some time, you begin to realize that walking the same route every gets pretty boring after a while.
 Therefore, you will feel more inclined to visit new places and go on spontaneous adventures with your dog.
 It’s compulsive since you’re always out in the sunshine!

 Strengthen the immunity system and prevent allergies